Why, When and How I Lost My Religious Faith

-My Mum had Rickets as a child and did not walk properly until she was nearly four years old.
+My Mum had Rickets as a child and could not walk properly until she was nearly four-years-old.

-My Dad did not live that far away from my Mum but his circumstances although different were no better.
-When he was about three years old his Mum died.
+My Dad did not live that far away from my Mum as a child but his circumstances although different were no better.
+When he was about three-years-old his Mum died.
 With a father away at sea Dad was taken to live with my Grandfather's two sisters.

-When Dad was 6 his father remarried.
-However, by mow his two Aunts thought he was theirs and they were loathe to let him go.
-Ultimately my Grandfather went off to his new life and left my Dad his his aunts.
+When Dad was aged six his father remarried.
+However, by now his two Aunts thought he was theirs and they were reluctant to let him go.
+Ultimately my Grandfather went off to his new life and left my Dad with his aunts.

 Still none of this deterred my Dad's or my Great Aunt's faith in the Lord.